sikopet/blog/posts/docker.md

 * -i - interactive session, e.i. keep STDIN open
 * /bin/bash - executable to run within the container

+Get into a running container

+    docker exec -it <container_id> /bin/bash

 Remove a container

     docker ps -a